shreyjain13/shreyjain13.github.io/index.md

 I am also a Research Affiliate at the [Harvard Democracy Renovation Lab](https://gettingplurality.org/people/) and [Gov4Git Foundation](https://gov4git.org/), as well as an [Emergent Ventures](https://www.mercatus.org/emergent-ventures) award winner.

 Previously, I co-founded the [PTC lab at Microsoft Research](https://www.microsoft.com/en-us/research/group/plural-technology-collaboratory/), did clinical machine learning research under Marzyeh Ghassemi and Leo Anthony Celi at MIT CSAIL,  Vector Institute, and MIT Institute for Medical Engineering Sciences.
 I also was the [Founder of Flatten](https://flatten.ca/), a COVID-19 symptom surveillance non-profit, advised by Nick Frosst and Geoffrey Hinton.

 I graduated from the University of Toronto with a degree in Engineering Science and major in machine learning (thesis advisor Stark Draper).

-I am based in San Fransisco.
+I am currently based in San Fransisco.

 I love triathlon and have so far qualified for 3 age group world championships.
 If you ever want to ride, bike, or swim, reach out!
 I also play basketball.